 Natural treatment for hormonal imbalance & estrogen dominance

 ✔ Ditch the toxins, plastics, conventional house cleaning & beauty products and other sources of xenoestrogens.

 ✔ Exercise regularly, especially strength training.
 Move your body and break a sweat daily.

 ✔ Daily self-care: go to bed earlier; try meditation, stress management tools like exercise, aromatherapy, music, connecting with nature, or an Epsom salt bath.

 ✔ Greatly limit processed & packaged foods, refined sugary carbs, as well as coffee and alcohol.

 ✔ Follow a hormone-balancing, anti-inflammatory, high-fiber diet= rich in fresh, whole foods, adequate protein, and moderate amounts of good fats, like coconut oil, avocados and hemp seeds.

-Eat fiber-rich fruits & vegetables daily, including the unique estrogen-absorbing fiber found in the skin of unpeeled, organic carrots (seriously- read about how carrots can help balance your hormones in this insightful article from Empowered Sustenance, then try this raw carrot apple salad recipe!)
+✔ Eat fiber-rich fruits & vegetables daily, including the unique estrogen-absorbing fiber found in the skin of unpeeled, organic carrots (seriously- read about how carrots can help balance your hormones in this insightful article from Empowered Sustenance).

 ✔ Estrogen is excreted through the bowel, so if the bowel isn’t regularly evacuated, toxins, including “bad estrogens,” can be recirculated in the body.
 Make sure you’re bowels are regular.
 (Jaclyn’s tip: make sure you’re getting plenty of magnesium or do enemas if you have to- move those toxins out!)